-There are not many changes that you can make for the audio components of the game, if you feel as the game is to quiet and it can be hard to hear footsteps.
-We recommend adjusting the in-game volume settings just a bit!
+There are not many changes that you can make for the audio components of the game, but there are enough to make the game comfortable.
+Sound is a key component of Valorant, as you need to hear your enemies.
+If you feel as the game is too quiet, and you're struggling to hear footsteps, we recommend adjusting the in-game volume settings just a bit!

-There an ample amount of video settings that you are able to change, since Valorant is optimized for low hardware, you may not need to change much; as the game has been running fantastic for a lot of players.
+There are an ample amount of video settings that you are able to change.
+Since Valorant is optimised for low hardware, you may not need to change much.
+The game is reputable for running well for an abundance of players, even on lower-end gaming rigs.

-Although, there are always ways to get some more FPS and improve game performance.
-Let's take a look at the video settings.
+Although, there are always ways to get some more FPS and improve game performance in Valorant.
+Let's take a look at the video settings:

 - V-Sync - Do not turn this feature on, it will not affect your game performance at all.